 Colectomy: This is a surgery that removes all or part of your colon.
 For a twist in the lower colon, your doctor will take out the affected part of your intestine.
-Then, he’ll put the two healthy ends together in a procedure called bowel resection.
+Then, they’ll put the two healthy ends together in a procedure called bowel resection.
 The chance of volvulus coming back after this surgery is very low.

 If you have cecal volvulus, the beginning of your large intestine is removed, including the cecum and ascending colon.
 The part that's left is then attached to the end of your small intestine.

 Colostomy: Like a colectomy, this surgery involves taking out the twisted portion of the lower intestine.
 With a colostomy, instead of putting the two parts of the colon back together, one end attaches to a hole made in your belly.
 Then a colostomy bag gets attached to the opening to catch bodily waste.